 - people have new or worsening symptoms of diabetes

 - they change their medication or stop using it

 - they experience abnormally high blood pressure

-- they develop an infection or sore that won't heal
+- they develop an infection or sore that will not heal

-Diabetes requires ongoing monitoring, and treatment can change over time.
-Information about diet and exercise is vital to outlining a proper treatment plan.
+Diabetes needs ongoing monitoring, and the treatment can change over time.
+Information about diet and exercise is vital to enable a doctor to outline a proper treatment plan for each person individually.

-People with diabetes can help their doctors to help them by keeping detailed logs and being honest about dietary or lifestyle changes.
+People with diabetes can assist their doctor by keeping detailed logs and being transparent and accurate about dietary or lifestyle changes.